Council committees

 Committee meetings are not open to members of the public.
 Committees report to Council and are subject to the requirements of the Local Government Act 1995 and the City’s meeting procedures.

-Council committees and groups
+Council committees and panels

 View the committees, including their roles, objectives and delegation.
 You can also view Committee meetings, agendas and minutes.